A disturbing FABLE of mergers, feedback, turbulence, and mass biases in simulated galaxy clusters: Results

-We also show results from The Three Hundred Project \citep[][cyan]{Cui2018,Li2020}, consisting of 324 simulated clusters with a median $M_\mathrm{200} \sim 8 \times 10^{14}\, \mathrm{M}_\odot$, which is significantly more massive on average than FABLE.
+We also show results from \textsc{The Three Hundred} Project \citep[][cyan]{Cui2018,Li2020}, consisting of 324 simulated clusters with a median $M_\mathrm{200} \sim 8 \times 10^{14}\, \mathrm{M}_\odot$, which is significantly more massive on average than \textsc{fable}.
 We compare to their \texttt{Gadget-X} sample.
 On the observational side, we compare to the X-COP cluster sample \citep{Eckert2017} observed by \textit{XMM-Newton} and \textit{Planck}.
-X-COP has a median $M_\mathrm{500} = 5.7\times10^{14} \,\mathrm{M}_\odot$, again larger than FABLE.
+X-COP has a median $M_\mathrm{500} = 5.7\times10^{14} \,\mathrm{M}_\odot$, again larger than \textsc{fable}.
 We extract profiles of gas fraction from \citet{Eckert2019}, density, temperature and pressure from \citet{Ghirardini2019}, and metallicity from \citet{Ghizzardi2021}.
+We also plot the median profile of the most massive \textsc{fable} clusters, with masses \mfive$\, > 3 \times 10^{14} \, \mathrm{M_\odot}$ at $z=0$ as dotted lines, to try and better match the observational sample.
+Note that we compare our `raw' 3D simulated data with observations without attempting to construct detailed mocks (e.g. from mock X-ray images), which may account for some differences between our data and observations.

 Unlike most previous works investigating clusters, we choose to make our profiles relative to \rtwo\ (and to normalise by the thermodynamic quantities at that radius), as we are particularly interested in the outskirts of clusters.
 This has also been done for the data from IllustrisTNG.
-To convert the normalisations at \rfive\ to \rtwo\ for all other literature data, we have assumed fixed ratios of \rtwo$/$\rfive$=1.541$ and \mtwo$/$\mfive$=1.455$ (the average value for FABLE), with derived quantities being calculated from these.
+To convert the normalisations at \rfive\ to \rtwo\ for all other literature data, we have assumed fixed ratios of \rtwo$/$\rfive$=1.541$ and \mtwo$/$\mfive$=1.455$ (the average value for \textsc{fable}), with derived quantities being calculated from these.